dbcwicaksono/biographi/README.md

 ```

 Now, your website is ready to be deployed.
 All generated files are located at
-`dist` folder, which you can deploy the folder to any hosting service you
+`docs` folder, which you can deploy the folder to any hosting service you
 prefer.

 #### Deploy to Netlify